nocholla/20230123-NicholasOcholla-NYCSchools/README.md

 # Bonus
 ⁃	App is developed using Kotlin 100%
 ⁃	Use of MVVM architecture
-⁃	Use of RxJava for Dependency injection
+⁃	Use of RxJava for reactive programming
 ⁃	Successful Unit Testing for List View Model
 ⁃	Clean code
 ⁃	Explanations provided within the code